Native Tongues

-The Native Tongues were a collective of late 1980s and early 1990s hip-hop artists known for their positive-minded, good-natured Afrocentric lyrics, and for pioneering the use of eclectic sampling and jazz-influenced beats.
-Its principal members were the Jungle Brothers, De La Soul, and A Tribe Called Quest.
+The Native Tongues was a collective of late 1980s and early 1990s hip-hop artists known for their positive-minded, good-natured Afrocentric lyrics, and for pioneering the use of eclectic sampling and jazz-influenced beats.
+Its principal members were the Jungle Brothers, De La Soul, A Tribe Called Quest, Black Sheep, Monie Love, and Queen Latifah and later Busta Rhymes and Mos Def.
 The collective was also closely tied to the Universal Zulu Nation.

+The Native Tongues movement inspired later alternative hip-hop artists such as Kanye West, Outkast, the Roots, Lupe Fiasco, Little Brother, Black Eyed Peas, Dead Prez, Camp Lo, Jean Grae, Nappy Roots, Digable Planets, Common, Black Star, J Dilla, Lauryn Hill, MF Doom and Pharrell Williams.
 Rolling Stone cites the track "Doin' Our Own Dang" as "the definitive Native Tongues posse cut".

 Naming

-The Native Tongues took their name from a line in the song “African Cry,” by Motown-offshoot funk group New Birth, which features the lyric, “took away our native tongues."
+The Native Tongues took their name from a line in the song "African Cry", by Motown-offshoot funk group New Birth, which features the lyric, "took away our native tongues".

 History

-The New York City-based Native Tongues crew was a collective of like-minded hip hop artists who would help bring abstract and open-minded lyricism that addressed a range of topics—from spirituality and modern living to race, sex, and just having fun—to the mainstream.
-Together with the use of eclectic samples that would take on an increasingly jazzy sound, they would be pioneers of so-called conscious hip hop, alternative hip hop, and jazz rap.
+The New York City-based Native Tongues crew was a collective of like-minded hip hop artists.
+Drawing influences from artists such as Gil Scott-Heron, the Last Poets and Grandmaster Flash.

 De La Soul's Trugoy the Dove recalled: "The Native Tongues came about where, basically, we had a show together in Boston.
 [De La Soul], Jungle [Brothers] and we linked from there.
 We had a natural love for the art and a natural love for each other on how we put stuff together.
 So we invited [the Jungle Brothers] to a session, and when they hooked up with us, we happened to be doing "Buddy."
 It wasn't business; it wasn't for a check.
 It was just trading ideas and just seeing what you're doing.
 Bottom line, it was just having fun."

 According to Q-Tip of A Tribe Called Quest: "I remember Afrika [Baby Bam] called me that night, like, two in the morning.
 "Yo these kids, De La Soul, you gotta meet ’em!
 I swear we're just alike!"
 I went there, met them, and it was just fuckin' love at first sight.
 It was disgusting.
 In hip hop, it praises individualism.
 I think that's the main achievement of the Native Tongues.
 It just showed people could come together."